-Figure 13 INT1 Register and INT2 Register (Alarm-Time Data)
+Figure 12 INT1 Register and INT2 Register (Alarm Time-Data)

 The INT1 register has A1WE, A1HE, A1mE at B0 in each byte.
 It is possible to make data valid; the data of day of the week, hour, minute which are in the corresponding byte; by setting these bits to "1".
 This is as well in A2WE, A2HE, A2mE in the INT2 register.
+Regarding set-up of year, month, day, refer to "8.
+Alarm expansion register 1 and alarm expansion register 2".